christiansr85/simple-java-api/README.md

 ## Launch service

-1. Launch mongodb server through `mongod` command from a bash (you should have already a database called `starshot`)
+1. Launch mongodb server through `mongod` command from a bash (you should have already a database called `starshot`.
+You can change the database name from the `application.properties` file.)
 2. Unzip the source code
 3. Inside the folder where the code has been unzipped, open a terminal and execute `./gradlew bootRun` command.
 After a few seconds, the server has to be running